rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

-This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and reviewed for improvements and security once a quarter.
-Ideally, a enterprise K8S operations team would simply follow this checklist of tasks.
+This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.

+## Update scope

 ## Assumptions and requirements